2 IEDs explode at Florida mall, police say

 When asked why this incident wasn't being characterized as terror, Schulze said, "We don't know what the person was trying to achieve."

-Based on descriptions from witnesses, police say they're looking for a middle-aged white man with a heavy building who was wearing a gray shirt and hat, as a person of interest.
+Based on descriptions from witnesses, police say they're looking for a middle-aged white man with a heavy build who was wearing a gray shirt and hat, as a person of interest.

 A little more than a 100 people were at the mall when the devices detonated and they safely evacuated.